dylansc/deployment_workshop/README.md

 [nodemon] app crashed - waiting for file changes before starting…
 ```

-:computer: Now halt your app container for now, we’ll start it back up in a few minutes
+:computer: Now halt your app container for now, we’ll start it back up in a few minutes after we set up and run our database container

 ```
 $ docker stop <container id>